The equatorial, high altitude landscapes of Ecuador are a popular starting point for backpackers on an extended South America trip.

 The 3-day self-guided trek comes to 40km in total and has you hiking down into a valley and up out the other side of it each day, ending up at the spectacular Quilotoa crater on the last.

-Why would you do this you madman I hear you ask?
-Trust us, aside from the wild breath-taking Andean scenery you’ll see over the days, it was one of the most challenging and rewarding experiences we’ve ever had whilst travelling.
+Aside from the wild breath-taking Andean scenery you’ll see over the days, it was one of the most challenging and rewarding experiences we’ve ever had whilst travelling.

 Day 17-20 - Baños